PranabKumarSahoo/OIBSIP/README.md

 # OIBSIP
+# Web Developement & Design Internship by [Oasis Infobytes](https://oasisinfobyte.com)

-***This was my first experience, working as a Web Developer.
+***This was my first Virtual Internship Programm experience, working as a Web Developer.
 All thanks to [Oasis Infobytes](https://oasisinfobyte.com) for giving me this opportunity to work with them as a Web Development intern for this month of March.***

 In this internship I was offered three levels with having 3 tasks respectively.
 We have to choose only one level.
 So, I choose to work on the level 2 in which I have to complete the following tasks:

+IDE:- VS Code
+Technologies:-
+- HTML, CSS & JavaScript
+- Firebase(For Hosting)

 # Task- 1/Calculator
 1. It takes a little skill to create a calculator with basic mathematical functionalities using  HTML, CSS and JavaScript.